wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Fixed Colorbox not loading properly in certain cases (<a href="Issue http://wordpress.org/support/topic/656033" rel="nofollow">Issue #656033</a>)
+* Fixed issue where entries appeared not to be approving properly in the admin. (<a href="http://www.seodenver.com/forums/topic/edits-to-entries-not-visible-in-directory-view/">Reported on the Support Forum</a>)

 = 3.2 =
 * Added `limituser` option - a new option to show only entries users have created.
 You can also hide entries from not-logged-in users (see FAQ).
 * Updated lightbox to use <a href="http://jacklmoore.com/colorbox/">Colorbox</a>, vastly superior lightbox to Thickbox.